stefan-rogin/webdisk/README.md

  	- POST /files/ - Uploads a new file.
  	- PUT /files/{fileName} - Updates an existing file.
  	- DELETE /files/{fileName} - Deletes a file by its name.
- 	- GET /files/search - Searches for files matching a given pattern.
+ 	- GET /files/search - Searches for files matching a given pattern, case sensitive.
  	- GET /files/size - Returns the total number of files stored by the application.
  	- GET /files/restricted - Demo endpoint for security implementation.